RIBA announces President's Awards for Research 2014 shortlists

 - Mike Tonkin and Anna Liu of Tonkin Liu: Shell Lace Structure.

-- Robert Barker of Baca Architects et al.: The Climate Adaptive Neighbourhoods (CAN) project.
+- Robert Barker and Richard Coutts of Baca Architects et al.: The Climate Adaptive Neighbourhoods (CAN) project.

 - Michael Stacey, Laura Gaskell, Jenny Grewcock and Ben Stanforth of Michael Stacey Architects: Prototyping Architecture.